Family Wife Rie Ohashi, one son

 Sporting philosophy / motto "Review the old and learn the new." (fencingfan.net, 26 Nov 2015)

-He received an Excellence Award at the 2012 Toba Players and Teams Excellence Awards in Japan. (toba.mie.jp, 14 Dec 2012)
+He received an Excellence Award at the 2012 Toba Players and Teams Excellence Awards. (toba.mie.jp, 14 Dec 2012)

 Compare two fencers head-to-head to see how they stack up against each other.